hasura/graphql-engine/docs/graphql/manual/actions/create.rst

 Introduction
 ------------

-An action is a GraphQL mutation.
-You have to define the GraphQL type of the arguments that the mutation accepts and the GraphQL type of its response.
+An action is a GraphQL query/mutation.
+You have to define the GraphQL type of the arguments that the query/mutation accepts and the GraphQL type of its response.

 To create an action, you have to:

-1. Define the mutation
+1. Define the query/mutation
 2. Define the required types
 3. Create a handler